-Distracted walking accidents are most common when pedestrians crossroads, either when on purpose-designed crosswalks or in other places.
+Distracted walking accidents are most common in McAllen when pedestrians crossroads, either when on purpose-designed crosswalks or in other places.
 Accidents also occur when pedestrians are actually on sidewalks or are walking close to a highway, usually in an urban setting.

 Who Is to Blame in a Distracted Walking Accident?

 Texas now has rules on using mobile devices when driving.
 Using a cell phone, either to make a voice call or text is not the only type of distraction, of course.
 There are other distractions, some of which have been around for a long time, like eating or drinking while driving, fiddling with a radio or CD player, reading a newspaper or book, looking out the window, talking to someone in the same vehicle and so on.
 Generally, any accident that has been caused by negligent distracted driving comes under the umbrella of careless driving.
 If a pedestrian is hit by a distracted driver, then the pedestrian will have the right to claim compensation through a personal injury claim.